EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 We ran a throwaway spike first: fresh Rails 8 app, move the code in, see what breaks, then throw it away.
 That gave us a risk map before any real work started.
 The risk we cared about was silent behavior change in the areas that matter for a timesheet: hours, billing, reports, permissions, dates, and raw SQL.

-A rough rule for choosing.
 A transplant is worth considering when the app is far behind, the intermediate versions hold no value to you, and you can afford to verify behavior end to end.
-Incremental is the right default when you are one or two versions behind, need to keep shipping, or cannot fully re-verify the app afterward.
+Incremental should be the default when you are one or two versions behind, need to keep shipping, or cannot fully re-verify the app afterward.

 ### What actually broke